Mail at CIMS

 The courant.nyu.edu (aka, cims.nyu.edu), cs.nyu.edu, and math.nyu.edu domains share a common mail gateway, through which all CIMS email passes, where each message is scanned for viruses and checked for the likelihood that it is spam before it is passed along to the mail server and spooled to disk.
 Because we use a common server for the various domains, all Courant users can receive email addressed to firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org, as well as email@example.com.
 However, since each user is likely to be most closely affiliated with just one of these entities, one would advertise to colleagues the address that is most appropriate.

 With the exception of cases in which people have identical names, each user is also given an alias of the form firstname.lastname at any of these domainnames.
-That is, for user John Doe, each of the addresses email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org would be valid, and since these aliases are not case sensitive, John.Doe and JOHN.DOE would be valid as well.
+That is, for user John Doe, each of the addresses firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com would be valid, and since these aliases are not case sensitive, John.Doe and JOHN.DOE would be valid as well.
 Mail to any of these addresses is all spooled to the individual's mail file on the on the mail server.
+But please keep in mind that you can not assume that because you know a persons first and last name that an alias exists for them in the form of firstname.lastname@example.org.
+That alias could have been taken by someone else or even have an alternate spelling (e.g joe.doe versus joseph.doe)

 Your mail can be directly accessed by logging into one of Courant's Solaris or Linux systems using one of several mail reading programs on the command line.
 It can also be accessed from the web using our web interface, or from a remote computer, such as an office or home PC, Mac, or laptop, using either the POP (Post Office Protocol) or IMAP (Internet Message Access Protocol) protocol with a remote mail client.
 Mail can be sent using the same mail programs that are used to read it.